Jatin4224/Epics-Project-Jobsearch/README.md

 1. Our e-job portal site will start with a login/Signup page.
 2. To get access to our website, A user has to sign up for our website for the first time.
 After signing up, the user can log in using the username and password.
 3. After logging in, users will get access to our e-job portal.
-4. Skilled workers can register on JanSewa's portal as job seekers/employees.
+4. Skilled workers can register on JobSewa's portal as job seekers/employees.
 5. Registered employers can filter their search by city and specific job requirements.
 6. A list of relevant employees and laborers will be displayed to the employer based on their search criteria.

-JanSewa Job Seekers Actions:
+JobSewa Job Seekers Actions:

 1. Job seekers can register, edit, or delete their profiles through the website or message.
 2. Upon successful registration, the job seekers will receive notifications on their app screen or through email/MMS for any job opportunities that match their skills and location.

 Employers Action:

-1. Employers or job givers can create their profile, edit, and delete it as per their requirements on the JanSewa website.
+1. Employers or job givers can create their profile, edit, and delete it as per their requirements on the JobSewa website.
 2. They can search for job seekers who are registered on the platform.
 3. The website will display the list of job seekers available in their current city on the home page.
 4. Employers can also search for specific job seekers based on their skill set, location, availability, and wages.